 Simone Biles, Scott Blackmun, Richard Blumenthal

-"At The Heart of Gold: Inside The USA Gymnastics Scandal" stands as one of HBO's most powerful sports documentaries, delivering a compelling look at the horrors committed by disgraced US national team doctor Larry Nassar.
+"At The Heart of Gold: Inside The USA Gymnastics Scandal" is one of HBO's most gripping sports documentaries, offering an unflinching examination of the abuses perpetrated by disgraced US national team doctor Larry Nassar.

 ComedyRomanceSport